 Italian mines sank one light cruiser (HMS Neptune), three destroyers, eleven submarines and seventeen smaller warships and merchantmen.

 Invented by Captain G. Elia of the Italian Navy, this mine used a long lever.
 When struck by a ship, the lever rotated and detonated the mine.
-Manufactured before and during the war.
+Manufactured before and during the war and a variation was used by the British.
 Weight 1,676 lbs.
 (760 kg) with a charge of 320 lbs.
 (145 kg).

 Designed to be laid by submarines X2 and X3.
 Manufactured by San Giorgio Workshops and used until September 1940.
 Charge of 276 lbs.
 (125 kg).